Vyral/anne-stewart-blog/_posts/2017-04-20-how-appraisals-work--how-they-affect-buyers-and-sellers.md

 Today’s topic is all about appraisals.
 To start off, what is an appraisal?

-In a real estate transaction, whether you’re buying or selling a house, an appraisal is needed if there is bank financing involved.
+In a real estate transaction, whether you’re buying or selling a house, **an appraisal is needed if there is bank financing involved**.
 The bank has to validate the price that is agreed upon between the buyer and the seller.&nbsp;

 To complete an appraisal, a designated appraiser goes out to the house, takes its measurements, photographs it, assesses its condition, and writes up a report that goes to the bank that relays their opinion of the home’s condition and their evaluation of its price.&nbsp;

 An appraisal is what we call a ‘could it be true’ value.
 If the agreed-upon sales price is $450,000 between the buyer and the seller, the appraiser’s job is to make sure they can find substantial comparable properties that affirm the property in question is worth $450,000.
-To determine this, they’re required to pull three active properties and three sold properties as their criteria.&nbsp;
+To determine this, **they’re required to pull three active properties and three sold properties as their criteria.**

 In the active category, they prefer to use properties within a one-mile radius of the home and properties that are similar in terms of size, square footage, bedrooms, and bathrooms.
 There can be some wiggle room if they can’t find an exact comparable property, but they try to get as close of a comparable as they can.&nbsp;